Iv9eni/business-order-management-tool/README.md

 5-Update a customer's phone number, prompt for the customer id number, display the current phone number before prompting them for the new phone number.
 Note: Send an error message if the user doesn't enter an existing customer id (or use your GUI to only allow them to pick from a list of current customers) X

-6-Delete a customer (Prompt for the customer id to delete) Note: Send a warning message if they try to delete a non existing customer id number (or make your GUI so that they can only pick an existing customer from a list)
+6-Delete a customer (Prompt for the customer id to delete) Note: Send a warning message if they try to delete a non existing customer id number (or make your GUI so that they can only pick an existing customer from a list) X

 7-List all the customer names who bought more than a given quantity of any product.
 Prompt the user for the quantity.
 Display the description of the product and quantity purchased also.